Vietnam War casualties: Civilian deaths in the Vietnam War

 Lewy estimates that 40,000 South Vietnamese civilians were assassinated by the PAVN/VC; 300,000 were killed as a result of combat in South Vietnam, and 65,000 were killed in North Vietnam for a total of 405,000 killed.
 He further suggests that 222,000 civilians may have been counted as enemy military deaths by the U.S. in compiling its "body count" raising the total to 627,000 killed.
 It was difficult to distinguish between civilians and military personnel in many instances as many individuals were part-time guerrillas or impressed laborers who did not wear uniforms.
 Walter Mead estimates that approximately 365,000 Vietnamese civilians to have died as a result of the war during the period of American involvement.

+In addition, an unknown number of American civilians, including 59 women, were killed during the war, while working for US governmental agencies and other organizations.
+Among the dead were 17 CIA officers and more than 30 pilots and other crew members of the CIA's Air America company.
+During the conflict, 52 US civilians went missing, after which the bodies of 24 were recovered.

 Deaths caused by North Vietnam/VC forces

 The Viet Cong killed hundreds of Montagnard villagers during the Dak Son Massacre, 1967.

 R. J. Rummel estimated that PAVN/VC forces killed around 164,000 civilians in democide between 1954 and 1975 in South Vietnam, from a range of between 106,000 and 227,000, plus another 50,000 killed in North Vietnam.
 Rummel's mid-level estimate includes 17,000 South Vietnamese civil servants killed by PAVN/VC.
 In addition, at least 36,000 Southern civilians were executed for various reasons in the period 1967–1972.
 About 130 American and 16,000 South Vietnamese POWs died in captivity.
 During the peak war years, another scholar Guenter Lewy attributed almost a third of civilian deaths to the VC.

 Thomas Thayer in 1985 estimated that during the 1965–72 period the VC killed 33,052 South Vietnamese village officials and civil servants.

 These numbers do not include civilian and State of Vietnam/ARVN military deaths resulting from the communist collectivization and land reform in North Vietnam and mass-internment, the refugee crisis and subsequent exodus of Vietnamese people after the Fall of Saigon.